– group exhibition with Anna Uddenberg, Jacob Kirkegaard, Wendy McMurdo, Julius von Bismarck and Katja Novitskova.

 Between Realities is curated by Björn Norberg, a curator, writer and musician based in Sweden.

 The 31th of August - 2nd of December

 The 31th of August at 4 - 8 pm

 Thursday to Sunday at 11 am - 5 pm

 After the 28thof September Färgfabrikens regular opening hours apply:

 Thursday 11 am - 7 pm, Fridy 11 am - 4 pm, Saturday and Sunday 11 am - 5 pm

-The exhibition Between Realities is a collaboration between Färgfabriken and Goethe-Institut Sweden and part of the project Drone Dancing.
+The exhibition Between Realities is a collaboration between Färgfabriken and Goethe-Institut Schweden and part of the project Drone Dancing.

 Drone Dancing is a multi-format social art event exploring the technological development and its impact on humanity's present and future.
 The project consists of two exhibitions that will be presented at Färgfabriken during the fall of 2018, Drone Visions and Between Realities.
 The exhibitions use two separate curatorial methods to demonstrate the possible effect technology will have on the future society.